Responding to Disaster Risk

 • ・Assist in judgment and decision-making of Response Headquarters Manager regarding disaster response

-Response Team Response Team Leader The chief of the Corporate Strategy Center
+Response Team Response Team Leader The Executive Officer in charge of the Risk Management Department

 • ・Collection of information on damage throughout the Nisshinbo Group